 According to Clause 58 of Work Health and Safety Regulations 2017, the maximum penalty for violating or failing to comply to the audiometric testing requirements are:

-- The maximum penalty for an individual is 70 penalty units.
+- The maximum penalty for an individual is 70 penalty units

 - The maximum penalty for a body corporate is 345 penalty units.

-For more information Visit about Noise and NSW Worksafe Guidelines
+For more information visit about Noise and NSW Worksafe Guidelines

-Anitec Audiometric Testing Service in NSW
+Anitech Audiometric Testing Service in NSW

 Anitech understands we understand that hearing loss is a serious health issue, and we offer audiometric testing services across New South Wales.
 Our audiometric testing services are appropriate for workers who may be exposed to noise levels over the WHS requirements for NSW’s recommended exposure levels.